ietf-wg-cellar/matroska-specification/subtitles.md

 The .IFO file will not be used at all.

-If there is more than one subtitle stream in the VobSub set, each stream will need to be seperated into seperate tracks for storage in Matroska.
+If there is more than one subtitle stream in the VobSub set, each stream will need to be separated into separate tracks for storage in Matroska.
 E.g. the VobSub file contains streams for both English and German subtitles.
 Then the resulting Matroska file SHOULD contain two tracks.
 That way the language information can be 'dropped' and mapped to Matroska's language tags.

 The .IDX file is reformatted (see below) and placed in the CodecPrivate.